yunojuno/django-stripe-lite/README.md

 We handle Stripe webhook security & persisting all events, while allowing your project to take care of the business logic.

-Requires PostgreSQL, Python 3.x & Django 3.x.
+Supports PostgreSQL, Python 3.8+ & Django 3.2+.

 ## Installation & Usage